 Insider Trading is one of the most common, among other frauds and scams in the Indian Stock Market.

-Churning is an another type of scam, infamous among the other frauds and scams in the Indian stock market.
-This is scam mainly committed by security brokers to earn extra brokerage on the expense of the less-knowledgeable clients.
+Churning is another type of scam, infamous among the other frauds and scams in the Indian stock market.
+This is a scam mainly committed by security brokers to earn extra brokerage at the expense of the less-knowledgeable clients.

-There are some disreputable security brokers who advise their client to Buy or Sell a position without a need of one in order to generate a brokerage-able transaction to earn commission.
+There are some disreputable security brokers who advise their clients to Buy or Sell a position without a need for one in order to generate a brokerage-able transaction to earn commissions.
 This falls under broker misconduct.

-Moneypremier.net always suggest their users to talk to their independent personal financial advisor before making any financial decision and save themselves from the frauds and scams in the Indian stock market.
+Moneypremier.net always suggest its users talk to their independent personal financial advisor before making any financial decision and save themselves from the frauds and scams in the Indian stock market.

 Financial Statement Fraud or False Reporting